- About Bangladesh

-Income per capita (in US$)
+Income per capita (in US$, 2019) - IMF

-Ranking on Human Development Index 2014
+Ranking on Human Development Index 2017 - UNDP

 Decline in Maternal Mortality since 2001

-Geographically, modern Bangladesh straddles the fertile Ganges-Brahmaputra delta and has an ancient, historic and rich cultural heritage intertwined with the larger history of the Indian subcontinent.
-It is a pluralistic nation of religious and ethnic diversity.
-It is the world's eighth most populous country, as well as one of the world's most densely populated countries.
-The republic is a parliamentary democracy, with an elected parliament called the Jatiyo Sangshad.
-Bangladesh is a founding member of SAARC, of which it is a pioneer and vocal promoter, the Developing 8 Countries, BIMSTEC and BCIM, as well as a member of the Commonwealth of Nations, the OIC and the Non-Aligned Movement.
+Bangladesh straddles the fertile Ganges-Brahmaputra delta, and has a cultural heritage that is proudly intertwined with the broader civilizational history of the Indian subcontinent.
+It is a pluralistic nation of considerable religious and ethnic diversity.
+Bangladesh is the world's eighth most populous country and is also one of the most densely populated.
+The elected parliament in Bangladesh’ parliamentary electoral system is called the Jatiyo Sangsad.
+Bangladesh is a founding member of SAARC, the Developing 8 Countries, the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC) and the Bangladesh–China–India–Myanmar Forum for Regional Cooperation (BCIM).
+It is also a member of the Commonwealth of Nations, the Organization of Islamic Cooperation (OIC) and the Non-Aligned Movement.
 Bangladesh is also the world's largest contributor to United Nations peacekeeping missions.